Davao del Sur: Contemporary

 On October 28, 2013, along with the Barangay Elections, a plebiscite was held to create a new province Davao Occidental, formed out of the southern part of Davao del Sur, covering the municipalities of the 2nd district of the province, namely Don Marcelino, Jose Abad Santos, Santa Maria, Sarangani and Malita (which was designated as the provincial capital) by virtue of Republic Act 10360 enacted on July 23, 2013, and the majority of votes cast were "Yes", ratifying the province.

 In 2015, the National Competitiveness Council, ranked the province as the most competitive province in the country.

 Geography

 Davao del Sur covers a total area of 2,163.98 km2 occupying the southwestern section of the Davao Region in Mindanao.
 When Davao City is included for geographical purposes, the province's land area is 4607.59 km2.
-The province is bounded by Davao del Norte to the north; Davao Occidental to the south-east; North Cotabato and Sultan Kudarat to the west; South Cotabato and Sarangani to the south-west; and Davao Gulf to the east.
+The province is bounded by Davao del Norte to the north; Davao Occidental to the south-east; Cotabato and Sultan Kudarat to the west; South Cotabato and Sarangani to the south-west; and Davao Gulf to the east.

 The province is composed of sandy beaches and outlying islands, agricultural plains and valleys, rainforests, swamps, rolling hills and mountains, including the Philippines' highest peak, Mount Apo, which is at 2954 m above sea level.